 (3) Amount past due plus delinquency charges.

-(4) Notice that utility service shall be terminated upon failure to pay the delinquent billing plus delinquency charges, on the 20th day of the month, unless such day falls on a weekend, then disconnection shall be the next business day following the 20th day of the month.
+(4) Notice that utility service shall be terminated upon failure to pay the delinquent billing plus delinquency charges, after 10:00 a.m. on the 24th day of the month, unless such day falls on a weekend or holiday, then disconnection shall be the next business day following the 24th day of the month.

 City utility departments are hereby authorized to discontinue and disconnect utility services to any customer pursuant to the procedure set out in this article.
 Customers shall remain responsible for furnishing the city with the correct address for billing purposes.